About Me

 mental health

-Since then, I have moved back to Yorkshire and started my own therapy practice in Wetherby and York.
-I have also been involved in various other projects such as coordinating a counselling service at a local charity and offering emotional support sessions to university students, throughout their academic studies.
-I’m always interested in expanding the breath of my therapeutic work and keen to get involved in further projects.
+Alongside my private practice, I have also been involved in various other projects.
+Examples include coordinating a counselling service at a local charity in York and delivering emotional support sessions to university students.
+I’m always interested in expanding the breath of my therapeutic work and keen to get involved in future projects.

 York and Wetherby